ArkeologeN/node-linkedin/README.md

 [![NPM](https://nodei.co/npm/node-linkedin.png)](https://nodei.co/npm/node-linkedin/)

+### STALE

+I started this fantastic project years ago with an aim to help myself and community.
+Unfortunately, due to my primary job responsibilities, I can no longer maintain this project.
+Therefore, I am open if someone would like to be a maintainer or feel free to work and start a new one.

+Just create a ticket if you are interested to maintain this project and I will add you as an Admininstrator.

 ### IMPORTANT

 I'm rewriting this project with latest-code paradigms and promises in [node-linkedin@v2.0](https://github.com/ArkeologeN/node-linkedin/tree/v2.0).
 There is no deadline or ballpark of release, but I hope to roll it out in upcoming months.
 It would support ECMA6 classes so that you may extend them in your source code if need to extend an API.